boadley/sharehouse/README.md

 All contributions would be recognized.

 ### Postscriptum
+Even now, I'm still sold on the idea that a centralised study material repository, can significantly improve the pass rate of univerity students in Nigeria.

 If this repo gets some activity (like stars and forks), I would a build nice frontend for searching the files in the repo.
 I hope you find this useful.